JethroPeng/MOS/README.md

 You can contact pengzhengyuan@sjtu.edu.cn to obtain logs and checkpoints from multiple experiments for any dataset.
 Feel free to reach out.

+## Note

+Please note that we have commented out the last norm layer in the DINO backbone.

 ## Citing this work

 If you find this repo useful for your research, please consider citing our paper: